-The increase in net cash used in financing activities includes a decrease of approximately \$12.4 million in net debt borrowings primarily related to the receipt of approximately \$10.0 million from the sale of assets in February 2018 and an increase of approximately \$5.8 million in distributions paid as a result of increasing our quarterly distributions.
+The increase in net cash used in financing activities includes an increase of \$2.0 million in distributions paid as a result of increasing our distribution 8.3% over the first quarter of last year and an increase of \$2.3 million in deferred issuance costs over the first quarter of last year related to issuing senior notes in February 2018.
 Net proceeds of the senior notes were primarily used to repay indebtedness under our revolving credit facility.